The page has been translated by Gen AI.

 ./agent/servicewatch-agent-manager-linux-amd64 -action run -dir ./agent/examples/os-metrics-min-examples -collector ./agent/otelcontribcol_linux_amd64

-• If you want to collect only metrics, rename the log.json file to a different file name or move it so it’s not in the same directory as agent.json, metric.json, and execute as follows.
+• If you only want to collect metrics, rename the log.json file to a different name or move it so that it is not in the same directory as agent.json, metric.json, and then run as shown below.

 Color mode